How To Feed A Loon

 • Combine the remaining ingredients in a bowl to make the kimchi sauce.

-½ cup rice vinegar, 4 cloves garlic, 3 tbsp fresh ginger, ½ cup green onions, ¼ cup fish sauce, 2 tbsp sugar, 1 tbsp chili powder, 1 tsp crushed red pepper
+½ cup rice vinegar, 4 cloves garlic, 3 tablespoon fresh ginger, ½ cup green onions, ¼ cup fish sauce, 2 tablespoon sugar, 1 tablespoon chili powder, 1 teaspoon crushed red pepper

 • Drain and rinse cabbage and place in a large, clean bowl.
 Pour the sauce over the cabbage.